Why All Fate Systems Can Be Translated Into One Another

 Here's what translatability reveals:

-• Different symbols, same structure
+• Different calculation methods, same invariant constants

 Practice: Cross-System Translation